-The A1/A1(M) runs through the middle of Huntingdonshire, acting as a key strategic route to London and northern England, together with being a key local corridor between St Neots, Huntingdon, Alconbury and Peterborough.
-Between Junction 10 at Baldock (in North Hertfordshire) and Junction 14 at Alconbury, the route suffers from significant congestion and a poor safety record, due to a sub-standard alignment, numerous at-grade right-turn junctions, and five roundabouts on an otherwise grade-separated route between the M25 and Newcastle-upon-Tyne in the North East of England.
+The A1/A1(M) runs through the middle of Huntingdonshire, acting as a key strategic route to London and nNorthern England, together with a key local corridor between St Neots, Huntingdon and Alconbury.
+Between Junction 10 at Baldock (in Central BedfordshireCentral Bedfordshire) and Junction 14 at Alconbury, the route suffers from significant congestion and a poor safety record, due to a sub-standard alignment, numerous at-grade right-turn junctions, and five roundabouts on an otherwise grade-separated route between the M25 and Newcastle-upon- Tyne in the North East of England.